acurunner79/gatsby-practice/content/blogs/js-design-patterns.md

 ---
-title: Learn Programming in JavaScript
+title: JavaScript Design Pattern
-subtitle: learn programming, it's super fun!
+subtitle: Learn something new, design patterns are still a thing!
 date: 2021-07-02
-slug: learn-program-js
+slug: js-design-patterns
 author: Jorge Soto
-rating: 1
+rating: 4
 ---

-## Emphasis
+## Learn something new, design patterns are still a thing!

 **This is bold text**